-- Union approved contracts for one or two years.
-We hope that you can make a mental commitment to join us for longer. - Teachers are contracted to work 194 days.
+- Union approved contracts for one or two years, with the possibility to extend. - Teachers are contracted to work 194 days.
 Students attend school for 178 days. - 18 teaching hours a week. - Salary is paid on 25th of the month, in Krona, into a Swedish bank account for the duration of your contract.